geek-cookbook/geek-cookbook/manuscript/support.md

 3. Costs nothing, no ads
 4. Mobile notifications are reliable, individual channels mutable, etc

-## Forums: Party like it's 1999
+## Discourse: Long-live discussion!

-For community support and engagement, I've setup a [Discourse forum][3].
+For community support and engagement, we have a [Discourse forum][3].
 Using this as the primary means of topical discussions makes it easy to share recipes / experiences with future geeks.

 ## Discuss a recipe

 Every recipe includes a section at the end for comments.

 If you have a comment / question about a specific recipe, navigate to the recipe, scroll to the bottom, and add your comment.
-You'll be sent to the [kitchen][4] to post the actual comment, but it'll be visible beneath the recipe _and_ at the kitchen. (_To post, you'll need to sign in using OAuth from github, google, etc, or create a new account_)
+You'll be sent to the [kitchen][4] to post the actual comment, but it'll be visible beneath the recipe _and_ at the kitchen. (_To post, you'll need to sign in using OAuth from Discord, github, google, etc, or create a new account_)

 ## Request a recipe

 I'd love to hear your ideas for more recipes.
 To request/suggest a recipe, create a new post in the [kitchen][5] with the details.

+## Contribute a recipe

+The only thing I love more than recipe ideas is recipe contributions!
+See details on contributing a recipe [here](/community/contribute/)

 ## Spit out a bug